junxit/us-congress-code/title-16/chapter-1/sec-441i.md

 ### References in Text

 The Bankhead-Jones Farm Tenant Act, referred to in text, is act July 22, 1937, ch.
 517, 50 Stat.
-522, as amended, which is classified generally to chapter 33 (§ 1000 et seq.) of Title 7, Agriculture.
+522, which is classified generally to chapter 33 (§ 1000 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see section 1000 of Title 7 and Tables.

 ### Codification